alphagov/govuk-developer-docs/source/manual/alerts/fetch-analytics-data-for-search-failed.html.md

 Then see the ["fix out-of-date search indices"](/manual/fix-out-of-date-search-indices.html) docs.

-If the job is failing often, make sure the team currently responsible for search are aware of the problem (or Platform Health).
+If the job is failing often, make sure the [team currently responsible for search](/apps/search-analytics.html) are aware of the problem.